ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 of your overall course grade.

-<a id="help"></a>
+<a id="b:help"></a>
 <h3>Getting help</h3>

 <h4>Working and getting help in the lab</h4>

-The point of lab hours is to get you un-stuck when you're not sure what to do next on an assignment.
+You have computer accounts for the labs in the CSE building.
+Even if you choose to work on your programming assignments on your own computer, you can work in these labs.
+During open lab hours (<a href="#staff">schedule</a>), tutors, TAs, and the instructors will be available to help.
+We will work with you to get you un-stuck when you're not sure what to do next on an assignment.
 The job of a tutor in lab hours is not necessarily to solve the problem you asked.
 The job of the tutor is to make sure you have the knowledge you need to take a productive next step.
 That means if you ask for help because you don't know how to implement the next method, you should expect that when the tutor leaves you know how to take a first step towards that implementation.
 You might end up with an idea for simple examples to try first, or a picture that demonstrates a good approach, or some other guide that isn't concrete code.
 The problem won't be solved, but you will be un-stuck.

 When you ask a question on Autograder, a few guidelines: